KaminariOS/kaminarios.github.io/src/routes/posts/first-blog.md

 <Image src="https://rustacean.net/more-crabby-things/dancing-ferris.gif" alt="Unofficial Rust mascot: Dancing Ferris"/>

-For the record, [Rust](https://www.rust-lang.org/) is my favorite programming language and I proudly declare myself as a Rustacean.
+For the record, [Rust](https://www.rust-lang.org/) is my favorite programming language, and I proudly declare myself as a Rustacean.
 It' s Java that introduced me into the world of algorithms and object-oriented programming, but it's Rust that taught me more about low-level computer science.
 Rust is trying to accomplish safety, efficiency and ergonomics at the same time, which is really an eye-opener.
 I believe even if Rust somehow flops(unlikely) in the future, the spirit behind it will still persist.

+Back to the topic, at the beginning I picked [Yew](https://yew.rs/), a React-like Rust frontend framework to build my website, because I'd like to write everything in Rust exclusively.

+However, the frontend ecosystem in Rust is far from maturity and everything is more or less hacky.
+For example, WebAssembly, the compilation target of frontend Rust, can't access any browser API without intermediary JavaScript.
+In addition, important features like CSS scoping and debugging with sourcemap are not supported.

+I wish I had the time and energy to reinvent frontend wheels in Rust but time is always limited.
+I had to switch to a JavaScript framework so that my blog would get online in a month.
+Nevertheless, Rust and WebAssembly are worth exploring, and I may develop some WebGL project with them in the future.

 #### Svelte

+I have some experience with Vue, with which and [D3.js](https://d3js.org/) I used to build a data visualization tool.

+Vue is great, but I always tend to try something new.
+Many in the community are talking about a rising star, so I decided to give it a shot.

+Technically, Svelte is not a framework but a compiler.
+However, constructing components with Svelte feels natural and smooth, and there is less boilerplate code.
+The community, documentation and REPL are fantastic.
+I think every frontend developer should try it out.

 ### CSS

+For me, the hardest part of a blog project is not programming but styling.
+It took me almost a week to read articles about CSS and tweaking the layout to make my website fully responsive.
+The haunting horizontal scrollbar almost drove me crazy.
+I practiced using devtools heavily and learned the principle of mobile-first.

+##

+So that's it, my first non-trivial project.
+It's far from perfection but my goal here has been achieved.
+I have to move on to learn more about computer science.
+I' m not satisfied with being an ordinary library user but aspire to be able to implement anything by myself if needed.
+I missed the old college days studying physics and mathematics, trying to break down the basic working principles of everything.

+Thanks for reading!